-“We must discover the power of love.”
-That’s what Dr. Martin Luther King, Jr. said and what Rev. Michael Curry said during the royal wedding.
+“We must discover the power of love,” said Rev. Michael Curry quoted Dr. Martin Luther King, Jr. during the royal wedding.
 It has never been more appropriate.

 There’s much to fear, people are being killed every day.
 There are people who hate.
 People who are mistreated, abused, oppressed, and living in misery.
 But the power of love is still all around us.

 The Power of Love Visible

 I went to the store for a quick errand today and I saw the power of love working in quiet ways all around me.
 A mother kissed her toddler.
 A pair, not-the-same-skin-color, held hands and whispered to one another.
 A father ruffled his young son’s hair.
 Love is all around us.
 It’s not usually very noisy, the royal wedding is an exception.

 An important exception because it held an extraordinary blend of love and tribute and celebration.
 Most importantly it held a reminder of Dr. King’s words.